rascaraficci/device-manager/docs/kafka-messages.rst

 Internal messages
 =================

-These notifications are sent by DeviceManager through Kafka.
+There are some messages that are published by DeviceManager through Kafka.
+These messages are notifications of device management operations, and they can be consumed by any component interested in them, such as IoT agents.

 .. list-table:: Kafka messages
    :header-rows: 1